Wojt3kW/load-balancer-net-yarp/README.md

-Example of using [Yarp](https://github.com/microsoft/reverse-proxy) as a load balancer.
+Example of using [Yarp](https://github.com/microsoft/reverse-proxy) as a microservices gateway with load balancer.

 ## Getting started
 1. Download [Docker Desktop](https://www.docker.com/products/docker-desktop/) for Windows.
 [Docker Compose](https://docs.docker.com/compose/) will be automatically installed.